 Assistive Listening Devices (ALDs) Can Improve Your Hearing & Your Quality of Life

 When many people think of adapting to life with hearing loss, the first thing that comes to mind is most likely wearing a hearing aid.
-And while these devices can certainly make a world of difference for the user, they shouldn’t be the only thing a person relies upon all day and night.
-Investing in assistive listening devices for the home can help fill in the gaps that a hearing aid alone cannot, making life much easier for the hearing impaired.Telephone with captioning screen
+While these devices can make a difference for the user, they shouldn’t be the only thing a person relies upon all day and night.
+Investing in assistive listening devices for the home can help fill in the gaps that a hearing aid alone cannot, making life much more accessible for people who are deaf or hard of hearing.

-Let’s take a look at two categories of hearing amplification devices:
+Let’s look at two categories of hearing amplification devices:

 Assisted Hearing Devices to be Placed Around the House

-• Amplified alarm clocks – These clocks are not only considerably louder than the average alarm clock (emitting noise at roughly 110db versus 80db), they can also vibrate to further help you wake up with a physical sensation.
+• Amplified alarm clocks – These clocks are considerably louder than the average alarm clock (emitting noise at roughly 110db versus 80db) and can also vibrate to help you wake up with a physical sensation.

-• Amplified telephones – In addition to having a ringer and speaker at least 35db louder than those of standard phones, the amplified versions can be equipped with an “emergency memory” setting so you can more easily call people in your time of need.
-Conversely, there are telephone amplifiers that can increase call clarity and reduce background noise on your typical home or office phone.
+• Amplified telephones – Besides having a ringer and speaker at least 35db louder than standard phones, the amplified versions can be equipped with an “emergency memory” setting so you can more easily call people in your time of need.
+Conversely, telephone amplifiers can increase call clarity and reduce background noise on your typical home or office phone.

-• Fire alarms – Like the aforementioned amplified alarm clocks, these fire alarms can alert you in several ways—with a 90db noise, flashing lights, and vibration.
+• Fire alarms – Like the amplified alarm clocks, fire alarms can alert you in several ways: with a 90db noise, flashing lights, and vibration.

-• TV listening systems – Hearing your TV can be easier with over-ear headphones that can be worn while your hearing aid is in, and closed-caption boxes make understanding speech easier by decoding dialogue and displaying it on the screen.
+• TV listening systems – Hearing your TV can be more accessible with over-ear headphones worn while your hearing aid is in, and closed-caption boxes make understanding speech easier by decoding dialogue and displaying it on the screen.

 Wired or Wireless Listening Devices for Personal Use